cedmax/astro-widgets/README.md

 **N.B.**
 This implementation won't rely on a full OAuth but on an hardcoded refresh token.
 This, as per the OAuth design, means the build could fail at any time if the refresh_token changes.
+You should receive an email from Netlify, change the ENV variable and it re-build.

 ```
 <iframe